yeroshek/grunt-lokalise/README.md

 });
 ```

-Lokali.se wants your filenames to be identical for different languages, so follow a file structure like this:
+lokalise.co wants your filenames to be identical for different languages, so follow a file structure like this:

 language/en/common.json
 language/ru/common.json

 ### Usage Examples

 At your project directory type ``grunt lokalise``.
-Plugin will push your files and then pull latest changes from lokali.se afterwards.
+Plugin will push your files and then pull latest changes from lokalise.co afterwards.
 You can use ``grunt lokalise --push`` and ``grunt lokalise --pull`` to perform only one action.